CharlesIro1125/pdsnd_github/README.md

 ### Description
 The Bikeshare project is an analysis and exploration into the Bikeshare usage in some regions in the United State.

 For a better understanding into the mobility of individuals using the rental service in this region.
-This project analysis the usage in various levels, such as yearly, monthly and daily.
+This project analyses the usage in various levels, such as yearly, monthly and daily.
 These are describe below.

 - It provides insight into the most frequent time of travels within the year, month or day being considered.